A Sumo Logic CloudWatch Source allows you to gather metrics data from an Amazon resource.

 About AWS tag filtering

 When you configure an CloudWatch source, you have the option of defining AWS tag filters.
 Tag filters allow you to filter the CloudWatch metrics you collect by the AWS tags assigned to your resources.
-For each AWS namespace, you can define one or more tag to filter by as key-value pairs.
-For example, if you specify
+For each AWS namespace, you can define one or more tag-value pairs.
+Here’s how tag filtering works:

 Set up an Amazon CloudWatch source